yroc/JavaProjects/README.md

 Types located outside the current class's package (exception: `java.lang` package).

 ## Compiling
-### The "location" of source (`.java`) files
+### Establishing the source (`.java`) file's location
-The location of a source file is important because when you wish to compile the source file (using `javac`), `javac` needs to know where it's located.
-You specify the location using the `-classpath` option.
+A source file's location is important because when you wish to compile it (using `javac`), `javac` needs to know where it's located.
+You specify a source file's location to `javac` using its `-classpath` option.

 <code>javac -classpath *source_file_location* *source_file_name*</code>

 However, with respect to source files, there are two types of locations: *project* and *package*.
 Every source file is located in some project directory (e.g., `~/JavaProjects/src/main/java/`).
-Then within that project location, the source file is located within a package directory (e.g., `com/example/math/`).
+Then within that project directory, the source file is located within a package directory (e.g., `com/example/math/`).
+Overall, its precise location is `~/JavaProject/src/main/java/com/example/math/`.
 As an analogy, think of an object located in a room (project location), and then within that room, it may be located within a particular box (package location).

-When you compile a source file (using `javac`), you need to tell the compiler the source file's *project* location, but not its package location.
-In other words
+When compiling a source file, you need to tell `javac` the source file's *project* location, but not its package location (`javac` is programmed to expect the project location).
+Reason being, the source file's package location is available to `javac` via the *package declaration* in the source file code itself.

-Important points to keep in mind:
-* `javac` is run from just outside the package directory.
-For example, from here:

-  `JavaProjects/src/main/java/`

-  Not from where the actual source file is located.
-For example, *not* from here:

-  `JavaProjects/src/main/java/com/example/math/`

-  Reason being, the package declaration (in the source file) tells `javac` to look for the source files in the directory hierarchy `com/example/math/` *relative to the current directory*.
 * Another consideration is separating source code from compiled code.
 Do this by creating a separate `bin` directory branch.
 For example:

   ~/JavaProjects/bin/main/java/